 Class 2 devices represent the largest share of new devices coming to market each year - for example, in fiscal year 2013, the FDA cleared 2,895 class 2 devices and approved 44 class 3 devices.
+Class 2 and 3 devices and diagnostics have to follow FDA quality systems regulations, aka 21 CFR 820, current Good Manufacturng Practice (cGMP).

 Class 3 devices are “approved” by the FDA after a process that includes a premarket application (PMA) including clinical trial data and specific post-market reporting requirements.
+Class 2 devices are "cleared" by the FDA after review of the premarket notification, aka "510(k)".

 Tips and Hints for a positive medical device commercialization path: